Elymar23/gcp_oci_vm_start/README.md

 -- OS image and Storage
 ### Differences
 ### Preference
-- I think for  beginners: GCP is easier because of the automatic setup and Google account integration. but for someone who wants to have more control, OCI is is a better option.
+- I think for  beginners: GCP is easier because of the automatic setup and Google account integration, but for someone who wants to have more control, OCI is is a better option.